Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

 - Use version-specific documentation when available

 Always use context7 when I need code generation, setup or configuration steps, or library/API documentation.
-This means you should automatically use the Context7 MCP tools to resolve library id and get library docs without me having to explicitly ask.
+Automatically use the Context7 MCP tools to resolve library id and get library docs without me asking.

 Step 4: Using Context7 in Practice